 - This moto-styled gray jacket is actually cozy sweatshirt fabric.
 In this case the print pant is the color link with the berry tank underneath.
 I’m not usually a fan of print pants, but this pair is so subtle it doesn’t pull all the attention to my backside.
-The pewter necklace works with any gray garments, is ultra-light and comfy to wear and further deflects attention from my butt, right?
+The pewter necklace works with any gray garments, is ultra-light and comfy to wear and helps balance attention from the print.

 - Yesterday’s cuddly jacket prompted me to pull out this lighter-color one in the same fabric.
 It could work with nearly any dark bottom; I opted for dark gray jeans and booties, but black ponte leggings or navy denim would work just as well.
 The red T-shirt is one I have only worn for Cardinal baseball games (red=mandatory) in the past.
 But popped with this red+silver necklace (which is older than my 26-yr-old son) it makes a cute kick-around outfit, don’t you think?

 - After I snapped this pic, I liked the outfit so much I took it off and saved it for our Super Bowl party.
-Since we in St. Louis were rooting against both participants (if you’re a sports fan you’ll understand why) there was no need to worry about wearing team colors.
+Since we in St. Louis, thus not rooting for either team, there was no need to wear team colors.
 I’m not usually a fan of shirts hanging below the over-layer garment.
-But somehow this combo made me feel very hip (does anyone even say “hip” these days?) and the layers were sufficiently close in color value that I didn’t feel chopped off.
+But somehow this combo made me feel very on-trend and the layers were sufficiently close in color value that I didn’t feel chopped off.
 Gray jeans and booties again – are you noticing how many outfits are repeating bottoms paired with different tops?
 That itself is a wardrobe development lesson.